Reconstruction-Aware Prior Distillation for Semi-supervised Point Cloud Completion: Introduction

 Then, in training stage 2, we distill the learned semantic prior into a point cloud completion network to enable semi-supervised training.
 Specifically, weights of the above-learned encoder and decoder are adopted as a good initiation.
 Then, object-shape-dependent features and completion-dependent features are utilized as a balanced signal to guide the network training process.
 Thereby, taking advantages of this kind of prior, the network can learn the ability of competing a point cloud very well utilizing only a small number of paired training samples (10\% or below than full-supervised methods in this paper).
 What's more, to make usage of a large amount of unpaired incomplete point clouds, we further propose a self-supervised learning module.
 This module would benefit from a novel category-level latent prior and an adversarial training strategy, which further increases the performance of RaPD.

 To the best of our knowledge, we are the first work to design semi-supervised models for the point cloud completion task. to verify the effectiveness of our method, extensive experiments are conducted on several widely used datasets.
 Experimental results show that our method can achieve excellent performance in both homologous and heterologous scenarios.
 When only a small number of paired training samples are available, RaPD achieves state-of-the-art performance.
 And our method even achieves comparable performance to fully-supervised methods.
-Our contribution can be summarized as:

-\begin{itemize} \item We propose the first semi-supervised point cloud completion method RaPD, which achieves state-of-the-art performance in the data shortage setting.

-\item We propose a two-stage training scheme, which consists of a reconstruction-aware pretraining process and a semi-supervised prior distillation process, enabling effective semi-supervised training.

-\item We conduct extensive experiments to verify the effectiveness of our method in both homologous and heterologous scenarios.
+Our contribution can be summarized as: 1) We propose the first semi-supervised point cloud completion method RaPD, which achieves state-of-the-art performance in the data shortage setting.
+2) We propose a two-stage training scheme, which consists of a reconstruction-aware pretraining process and a semi-supervised prior distillation process, enabling effective semi-supervised training.
+3) We conduct extensive experiments to verify the effectiveness of our method in both homologous and heterologous scenarios.
 Contributions of each key design are also well-studied.